 Manual tuning allows you to tune directly to the various Band III DAB channels (5A to 13F).
-At the time of writing, all UK DAB stations are located in the range of channels 11B to 12D.

-- When in DAB mode press Menu button so that the display shows the DAB menu - 2.
+- 1. When in DAB mode press Menu button so that the display shows the DAB menu - 2.
 Rotate the Tuning/Select control until 'Manual tune' is highlighted. - 3.
-Press the Tuning/Select control to enter manual tune mode. - Rotate the Tuning/Select control to choose the required DAB channel. - Press the Tuning/Select control to cause the radio to tune to the chosen channel.
+Press the Tuning/Select control to enter manual tune mode. - 4.
+Rotate the Tuning/Select control to choose the required DAB channel - 5.
+Press the Tuning/Select control to cause the radio to tune to the chosen channel